The-going/evlproject/content/core/under-the-hood/_index.md

 developing your own Linux-based dual kernel system, contributing to EVL, or educational purpose.

-## How do applications request services from the EVL core?
+## How do applications request services from the EVL core? {#hood-syscall-mechanism}

 An EVL application interacts with so-called EVL [elements]({{< relref "core/_index.md#evl-core-elements" >}}).
 Each element usually exports